-8The increase is even more dramatic, from 11.3% to 33.8%, if one looks at the change in urbanization over the entire territory of Hungary.
+8The increase is even more dramatic, from 11.3 percent to 33.8 percent, if one looks at the change in urbanization over the entire territory of Hungary.
 However, this reflects the composition effect of the country losing its peripheral regions in 1920, which exhibited lower levels of urbanization.
-The increase is comparable if one focuses on the share of population living in settlements above 10,000 inhabitants, which rose from 30.9% to 43.1% over the post-1920 territory.
+The increase is comparable if one focuses on the share of population living in settlements above 10,000 inhabitants, which rose from 30.9 percent to 43.0 percent over the post-1920 territory.